AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor.md

 For more information about configuring services in form data model, see [[!DNL Experience Manager Forms] Data Integration](data-integration.md).

 The **[!UICONTROL Set Property]** rule type lets you set the value of a property of the specified object based on a condition action.
-You can set property to on of the following:
+You can set property to one of the following:
 * visible (Boolean)
 * dorExclusion (Boolean)
 * chartType (String)